|

 Morris's lifelong love of Scott and, in particular, The

 Antiquary.
-Suggests that Morris identified strongly
+Suggests that Morris identified strongly with

-for collecting tapestries, fine books, manusripts, incunabula
+collecting tapestries, fine books, manusripts, incunabula and

-Morris also valued the handed-down tradition of knowledge
+the handed-down tradition of knowledge embodied in Edie Ochiltree

-embodied in Edie Ochiltree and admired Scott's vision of
+and admired Scott's vision of the feudal system as an unbroken

-the feudal system as an unbroken chain of service.
+chain of service.

 Chandler,

 David.
-‘Scott's Saint Ronan's Well and
+‘Scott's Saint Ronan's Well

-Wordsworth's "Hart-Leap Well"', Notes and Queries,
+and Wordsworth's "Hart-Leap Well"', Notes and Queries,

 51.2 (2004), 152-57.